andersonl1809/Grade_Calculator/README.md

 Simply enter your scores and the excel will do the rest of the work.

 # To Do
-- [ ] Make question for assignment names more intuitive
+- [x] Make question for assignment names more intuitive
-- [ ] Add option for inserting individual assignment names if desired (perhaps if just ! is used)
+- [x] Add option for inserting individual assignment names if desired (perhaps if just ! is used)
+- [ ] Create consistency in getting inputs (input verification)
 - [ ] Add option for inserting individual assignment point values/percent if desired
 - [ ] Fix memory issues
 - [ ] Ensure points works properly
 - [ ] Include optional drops
 - [ ] Include option to reenter if number/name entered incorrectly
+- [ ] Include potential example output for double checking
+- [ ] Include excel file option for input
+- [ ] Make sure csv file is input
+- [ ] Break up input into individual functions